Dame Products: Recognition and Awards

+The company has been featured in major publications like The New York Times, The Wall Street Journal, Forbes, and Vice, reflecting a growing public interest in sex-positive entrepreneurship.
 Dame Products and its founders have received several forms of recognition in the business and technology communities.
 Co-founder and CEO Alexandra Fine was named to the Forbes 30 Under 30 list in the Consumer Technology category in 2018, highlighting her role in pioneering sextech products for women.
 The company itself has been featured in numerous media "top startup" lists and profiles; for example, Dame was listed among "Women-led Startups Driving the Future of HealthTech and FemTech" by Forbes in 2021, reflecting its status as a leader in the sexual health tech segment.